 What is the price range for obtaining a Private Pilot License in Sri Lanka?

-Obtaining a Private Pilot License in Sri Lanka is a significant financial investment, and the price can vary based on various factors such as training pace, frequency of flights, and the chosen flight school.
+Getting a Private Pilot License in Sri Lanka costs a lot of money.
+The price can change based on factors like how fast you train, how often you fly, and which flight school you choose.
 Prospective pilots should contact schools directly for specific fees and payment options.

 Are there specific requirements for aircraft engineering courses in Sri Lankan aviation schools?

-While individual aviation schools may have varying entry requirements, a solid foundation in mathematics and physics is commonly expected for those interested in aircraft engineering courses.
+Many aviation schools have different entry requirements.
+However, a good background in math and physics is usually needed for aircraft engineering courses.
 Detailed admission criteria can be acquired from the schools directly or from resources provided by the Civil Aviation Authority of Sri Lanka.